A Software Simulator for Noisy Quantum Circuits: Tests and Examples

-As a second example, we simulated the Quantum Fourier Transform algorithm for various number of qubits, again varying the error parameters one at a time.
-Our results for the final state fidelity, with reference to the exact result, are displayed in Fig.~\ref{qft_err}.
+As a second example, we simulated the Quantum Fourier Transform algorithm for the number of qubits ranging from $2$ to $8$, again varying the error parameters one at a time.
+Our results for the final state fidelity, with reference to the exact result, are displayed in Fig.~\ref{qft_err} (the fidelity, $Tr(\rho_1\rho_2)$, is evaluated the same way as in Eq.~(\ref{expval})).
 We find that the fidelity deviates from $1$ quadratically for very small errors, but subsequently drops exponentially, both as a function of the number of qubits and the error parameters.
-This is the expected behaviour, and the hierarchy of sensitivity to different errors is the same as in case of the addition algorithm.
+The hierarchy of sensitivity of the results to different errors is the same as in case of the addition algorithm.

+These observations are consistent with general theoretical expectations.
+The errors that accumulate for the longest duration obviously alter the results by the maximum amount.
+Also, when the errors arise from an underlying unitary evolution, the change in the results is a quadratic function of the error parameters when they are very small (fidelity behaves as the cosine function).
+On the other hand, the evolution is no longer unitary for larger values of the error parameters, and the deterioration of the results is exponential.
+In addition to confirming these expected scaling patterns, the simulations provide information about the magnitudes of the resultant deviations, and that is where their advantage and usefulness lie.